By: Team M11-3 Since: Jan 2019 Licence: MIT

 After clicking on a subject e.g. Math, flashcards that are tagged under "Math" will be displayed in the flashcards panel.

-to delete the specified flashcard at index 2. -
+Next, enterdelete 2ord 2to delete the specified flashcard at index 2.

 The updated list of flashcards will be displayed in the flashcards panel.